Lichen Sclerosus and Vulvar Cancer: What are the Risks?

 The expert team at Coyle Institute has experience in successfully treating and managing vulvar lichen sclerosus.
 Every woman should be aware of their vulvar cancer risks and be secure in the knowledge that they are getting the very best treatment and preventative care.

 If you suspect you have lichen sclerosus, early treatment is imperative to lower associated risks.
-Call our compassionate team today and schedule your consultation.
+Call us today at 850-637-8258 to schedule your TULIP™ (PATENT PENDING) procedure.

 ©2019 Dr. Michael J. Coyle